Anniepoo/swiplchrtut/basics.md

 If Prolog in the **body** of any rule fails, all changes to the store since the 'original' attempt to add a constraint (by calling it from Prolog) are **rolled back**.
-The Prolog itself then fails t that poing.
+The Prolog itself then fails to that point.

 ----